ocharles/blog/posts/2012-12-01-24-days-of-hackage.md

 any for Haskell yet.
 I hope I can inspire some people with these posts to try their own advent calendars, they are a fantastic resource for knowledge sharing.

-As a quick disclaimer, I don't think I'm really an expect on much of the stuff I'm going to be writing about, but if I can introduce at least one person to one new idea, then I'll happily call this project has been a success.
+As a quick disclaimer, I don't think I'm really an expert on much of the stuff I'm going to be writing about, but if I can introduce at least one person to one new idea, then I'll happily call this project has been a success.
 So, with that out of the way, lets get on with the show - and what better project to begin